Articles , Glossary

 • recognizability

-• the consistency of use
+• consistency of use

 • appeal to the target audience